ttnguyen0101/IT-Concepts-for-Programmers/README.md

 2. Network management: define and describe the various procedures needed to effectively operate a computer network (e.g. connection, link aggregation, troubleshooting).
 3. Security: ensure that the network and the data sent over the protocols are protected from unauthorized users (e.g. encryption, entity authentication, transportation).

+Hypertext Transfer Protocol (HTTP) is the protocol used to view web pages on the Internet.
+It is an example of the client-server model.
+When you type in a web address on your computer (client), HTTP is used to retrieve this web page from the web server and load it on the screen of your computer.
+All information is sent over the internet from your computer to the web server and back.
+Secure HTTP uses 2 protocols to protect data:
+1. Secure socket layer (SSL): use public key encryption to secure data.
+SSL certificate is used to authenticate the identity of a website.
+2. Transport layer security (TLS): the latest industry standard cryptographic protocol that is based on the same specification as SSL; authenticates server, client, and encrypts data using public key encryption.
+#### IP Address
+Internet Protocol (IP) address is the unique identifying number assigned to every device (PC, tablet, smartphone, etc.) that is connected to the Internet.
+IPv4 (Internet Protocol version 4) uses 32-bit (binary digit) addressing which consists of decimal number in the format of xxx.xxx.xxx.xxx, in which each xxx is a value from 0 to 255; it can offer 4 billions possible addresses.
+IPv6 (Internet Protocol version 6) lengthens from 32 bits to 128 bits, and consists of eight groups of four hexadecimal digits separated by a semicolon; it can offer up to 3.4 x 1038 possible addresses.
+#### ICANN
+The Internet Corporation for Assigned Names & Numbers (ICANN) is the operator of Internet Assigned Numbers Authority (IANA).
+It allocates IP address blocks to the five Regional Internet Registries (RIR) around the world based on globally agreed-upon rules and policies.
+The RIRs then allocate smaller IP address blocks to Internet Service Providers (ISP) and other network operators, which then assign individual connections to customers.

 ### Cybersecurity and Encryption
 #### Security Triad